gravitational/teleport/docs/4.2/quickstart.md

 * In this tutorial you will start a web UI which must be accessible via a web browser.
-If you run this tutorial on a remote machine without a GUI, first make sure that this machine's IP can be reached over the your network and that it accepts incoming traffic on port `3080` .
+If you run this tutorial on a remote machine without a GUI, first make sure that this machine's IP can be reached over your network and that it accepts incoming traffic on port `3080` .

 * We recommend that you read the [Architecture Guide](architecture) before